 Any of these experiences could be a signal that it is time to restore your own power.
 It’s time to take back your life and live on your own terms.
 One way to restore your power is to take time to refocus your attention on how you want your career and life to be.
 Each January, I go to Orlando for a 14-day retreat to review the prior year and create goals for the new year.
 This time I learned some life-changing lessons that left me feeling much more confident, clear on my intentions, and willing to use my own power full blast!

 So, take some time for yourself, away from your busy life; preferably alone…no laptop computer, no cell phone, no fax.
 A strong request that you take the time to restore your own power.
 During your restoration time, here are a few suggestions that may be useful.

 - Restoring power is about “being” not “doing.”

-If you are a high achiever, you probably are results oriented, fairly driven and like to get things done.
+If you are a high achiever, you probably are results-oriented, fairly driven, and like to get things done.
 The art of restoring personal power means experiencing who you really are, not just what you achieve.
 Focus on identifying where your true power really comes from.
-Is it based on the title and status from your job (which is transient and external)?
+Is it based on the title and status of your job (which is transient and external)?
 Or is your power based on your internal confidence and true beliefs?
 The thing to do is to identify what is really important to you and why.
 Specifically ask yourself: What are your personal standards?
 Your boundaries?
 Your values?

 - Restoring your power means uncovering false beliefs about yourself and how life works.